PsykomantaBrain/FreePIE.SpaceMice/README.md

 No easy-to-install method yet.
 You'll need an IDE to build the solution (Rider, VS or VSCode are all usable, pick your poison)

 The FreePIE.SpaceMice.dll (out of /bin after building) file needs to be placed in FreePIE's /Plugins folder (in Program Files/FreePIE/plugins)
-Additionally, the HIDSharp.dll needs to be placed next to FreePIe.exe. (this is part of the HIDSharp nuget package, but the HIDSharp.dll file is included in the repo now, for convenience)
+Additionally, the HIDSharp.dll needs to be placed next to FreePie.exe. (this is part of the HIDSharp nuget package, but the HIDSharp.dll file is also included in the repo now, for convenience)

 After doing this, FreePIE should contain a `spacemouse` class in the code.